rocky-linux/documentation/en/rocky/8/guides/package_dev_start.md

 Let's walk through building the curl package for Rocky Linux.
 For this you'll need:

-* An existing Linux system
+* An existing modern RPM based Linux system
-* srpmproc
+* The srpmproc utility
-* Some packages from the CentOS EPEL repository
+* Some packages from the Extra Packages for Enterprise Linux (EPEL) repository
 * Mock templates for Building Rocky Linux packages